Govt accepts ED officer Rajeshwar Singh's VRS; may contest UP polls on BJP ticket | Law-Order

 Singh, who was serving as the joint director of the Enforcement Directorate (ED) in Lucknow so far, tweeted to announce that he was 'hanging up his boots'.

-“Today my request for voluntary retirement (VRS) from the service of Government of India has been approved.
-The caravan of 24 years of tireless and conscientious hard work, carried out in a relentless manner, has reached a point of transition today,” he stated in a letter attached with the Twitter post on Monday night.
+Today, my request for voluntary retirement (VRS) from the service of the Government of India has been approved.
+The caravan of 24 years of tireless and conscientious hard work, carried out in a relentless manner, has reached a point of transition today, he stated in a letter attached with the Twitter post on Monday night.

 The officer began his civil service career with the Uttar Pradesh Police, where he served for about 10 years while the rest were in the ED, a federal probe agency that investigates money laundering and foreign exchange violation crimes.

-“I join the PM’s mission to make India a Vishwa Guru, as a participant, to contribute with conviction and integrity in this process of nation-building,” he said.
+“I join the PM's mission to make India a Vishwa Guru, as a participant, to contribute with conviction and integrity in this process of nation-building,” he further stated.

 Assets worth about Rs 4,000 crore were attached in his probes.